-Body Armour To Better Protect Our Corrections And Prison Officers
+Body Armour And The Personal Safety Of Prison Officers

 Written by: Robert Kaiser

-We must understand, and remind ourselves that we cannot change the aggressive behaviour of some prisoners.
+In order for us to effectively help improve the personal safety of prison officers we must first remind ourselves that we cannot change the aggressive behaviour of some prisoners.
 There is simply no doubt that a prisoner consuming drugs, illegal substances or self-made alcohol can become hostile and violent within a split second, regardless of the prison or correctional officers excellent communication skill, calm personality and willingness to empathise with the prisoner.

 At the end of the story an officer in such institution can be, and often is, the bearer of bad news.
 He might be required to inform the prisoner of any disciplinary, restriction of privileges, bad family news, cancellation of visits, or of the news that his/her cell will be searched, all of which can of course create all sorts of physical reactions.